 Eyewitness Account of a C-130 shot down by the North Vietnamese Army – by a Survivor.

-The C130 Crash site in South Vietnam (Photos from callamatisse, Flikr)
+The C130 Crash site in South Vietnam (callamatisse, Flikr)

 These photographs were taken by a Cobra helicopter gunship crew member on 18 April 1972, when they arrived to help rescue the crew of a C-130 gunship that had been shot down by the NVA in South Vietnam.
 The Cobra was providing suppressing rocket and machine gun fire into the tree line to the left of the photograph, as the crew of another chopper, a Huey, which can be seen on the ground in front of the burning plane above, assisted in the rescue of the C-130’s crew.